mincong-h/mincong-h.github.io/_posts/2016-05-05-how-to-use-the-public-dataset-twilio-wigle-net-street-vector-in-amazon-aws.md

 ---
 layout:     post
 title:      "How to use the public dataset Twilio Wigle.net Street Vector in Amazon AWS"
 lang:       en
 date:       2016-05-05 11:00:00 +0100
 categories: [tech]
 tags:       [open-data]
+permalink:  /2016/05/05/how-to-use-the-public-dataset-twilio-wigle-net-street-vector-in-amazon-aws/
+comments:   false
 excerpt:    >
   The Twilio/Wigle.net Street Vector data set provides a complete database of US street names and address ranges mapped to zip codes and latitude/longitude